indico/indico/docs/source/config/settings.rst

     and then slowing down more strongly (in case someone tries to brute-force more than just a few passwords).

-    Rate limiting is applied by IP address and each verification email sent count against the rate limit.
+    Rate limiting is applied by IP address and each verification email sent counts against the rate limit.

     The default allows a burst of 20 attempts, and then only 3 attempts every 10